 If it does not see its shadow, spring will arrive soon.

-This tradition started in Europe as Candelmas Day.
+This tradition started in Europe as Candlemas Day.
 Germans who settled in Pennsylvania in the 1700s brought the custom to America.

-Pennsylvania's Punxsutawney Phil is the most well-known, but more than a dozen states celebrate with their own groundhogs, such as Georgia's Gen. Beauregard Lee and Buckeye Chuck in Ohio.
+Pennsylvania's Punxsutawney Phil is the most well-known, but more than a dozen states celebrate with their own groundhogs, such as Georgia's General Beauregard Lee and Buckeye Chuck in Ohio.